sawyerwatts/Checklists/README.md

 ### App-Level

 Here is a list of drafts to implementing the top level of an application.
-These are much less strictly ordered than the Lower-Level drafts (even if that is mildly not super important to perform in order).
+These are much less strictly ordered than the operation-Level drafts (even if that is mildly not super important to perform in order).

 1. Identify the app type(s) (console, daemon, CLI, web API, etc)